NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 #### performer_start_position

-([VectorFloatConfig](#VectorFloatConfig) dict, or list of VectorFloatConfig dicts): The starting position of the performer agent, or a list of positions, from which one is chosen at random for each scene.
+([VectorFloatConfig](#VectorFloatConfig) dict, or list of VectorFloatConfig dicts or [KeywordLocationConfig](#KeywordLocationConfig)): The starting position of the performer agent, or a list of positions, from which one is chosen at random for each scene.
 The (optional) `y` is used to position on top of structural objects like platforms.
 Valid parameters are constrained by room dimensions.